Leaderboard

 3 points

-I do like having a very long extended walk with Pipper, even though it was raining.
+3. I do like having a very long extended walk with Pipper, even though it was raining.
 We did about 36 miles or so over the course of 9-10 hours, and she would've been happy to go further; spaniels like collies don't seem to tire easily.
 I, however, was starting to get a bit hungry Following the old railway line (that's now a bridleway) into the outskirts of Poole and then a Roman/old quarrying road to the northern foreshore of Poole harbour.
 We then sort followed the coast, either on it or on roads that ran near it, until we came down to the beaches of Sandbanks.
 Once on the beach, we kept going to till we were below Southbourne, where we left the beach and walked along the B3059 into Christchurch, and then out the other side to pick up the Avon Trailway.
 Just after Sopley, we left the trailway and headed towards West Parley and on to Ferndown.
 Essentially doing a big loop on where we had come from, but 8-10 miles north.
 We then had a detour in Ferndown Forest and met some huskies, who were practising wheeled sled racing.
 Pipper and some of the huskies who were waiting for their turn with the sled, had a group sniff of each others bits.
 We then left the forest to go back towards Hampreston and pick up the river Stour path (east of where we walked yesterday) to come back into Wimborne and then home.
-Now I've stopped, both my quads and glutes feel rather stiff It wasn't a strenuous walk, so I'm not entirely sure why3 points
+Now I've stopped, both my quads and glutes feel rather stiff It wasn't a strenuous walk, so I'm not entirely sure why

-I like my dad's new car port!
+4. I like my dad's new car port!
 It's great to have my beloved Focus protected when I visit!
 Although I will have some competition from the Range Rover and Aston (when it arrives) but one of them may be magically parked elsewhere when I visit.
 It's not quite finished but till do for now.
 Shame my car is covered in salt!
 I hate winter.
-Oh and I also like my new dashcams that were fitted last week!2 points
+Oh and I also like my new dashcams that were fitted last week!

 2 points